pySourceSDK/ValveBSP/README.md

 # ValveBSP

-ValveBSP is a Python library for parsing .bsp files for the Source Engine.
-It provides provides access to lump data.
+ValveBSP is a python library for parsing and editing .BSP asset files associated with Valve's Source engine.
+It provides provides access to lump data in map files.

 Full documentation: https://pysourcesdk.github.io/ValveBSP/
 <!--- start pypi omit -->